Apt Pupil (film): Accolades

+Renfro won the Best Actor award at the Tokyo International Film Festival for his performance in Apt Pupil.
+Ian McKellen won a Critics' Choice Award for Best Actor and a Florida Film Critics Circle Award for Best Actor for his performance in both Apt Pupil and Gods and Monsters.
+The Academy of Science Fiction, Fantasy & Horror Films awarded a Saturn Award for Best Supporting Actor to McKellen for his performance and awarded the film a Saturn Award for Best Horror Film of 1998.

 Lawsuit

 For Apt Pupil, Bryan Singer filmed a shower scene in which Todd Bowden, saturated with horrific stories from Kurt Dussander, imagines his fellow showering students as Jewish prisoners in gas chambers.
 The scene was filmed at Eliot Middle School in Altadena, California on April 2, 1997, and two weeks later, a 14-year-old extra filed a lawsuit alleging that Singer forced him and other extras to strip naked for the scene.
 Two boys, 16 and 17 years old, later supported the 14-year-old's claim.
 The boys claimed trauma from the experience, seeking charges against the filmmakers including infliction of emotional distress, negligence, and invasion of privacy.
 Allegations were made that the boys were filmed for sexual gratification.
 The local news shows and national tabloid programs stirred the controversy.
 A sexual crimes task force that included local, state, and federal personnel investigated the incident.
 The Los Angeles District Attorney's office determined that there was no cause to file criminal charges, stating, "The suspects were intent on completing a professional film as quickly and efficiently as possible.
 There is no indication of lewd or abnormal sexual intent."
 The scene was filmed again with adult actors so the film could finish on time.

 The Hollywood Reporter wrote in 2020, "Singer was one of several defendants named in the suits, which reportedly were settled for an undisclosed sum, with the plaintiffs bound by confidentiality agreements."

-Home media

-The film was released in DVD on April 13, 1999.
-The film was released in Blu-ray on June 7, 2011.
-It is also included on streaming service, Prime Video.